Mac Belo

-Rey Mark G. "Mac" Belo (born February 12, 1993) is a Filipino professional basketball player for the Meralco Bolts of the Philippine Basketball Association (PBA).
+Rey Mark G. "Mac" Belo (born February 12, 1993) is a Filipino professional basketball player who plays for the Zamboanga Valientes of The Asian Tournament (TAT).

 Early life

 Hailing from Midsayap, Cotabato, Belo was born on February 12, 1993.
 His father is from Panay, Capiz and migrated to Cotabato.
-He attended St. Mary's Academy of Midsayap for his high school education and later entered the Far Eastern University for his collegiate studies.
+He attended St. Mary's Academy of Midsayap and Notre Dame of Midsayap College for his high school education.

+Belo's brother was in the military.
+He taught Mac how to play basketball and the discipline needed to become a basketball athlete.
+They often played without shoes.
+He joined the varsity team of Saint Mary’s Academy of Midsayap only during his senior year.

+When he was 19 years old, Belo played in the CHED National Games, and caught the eye of some scouts, including Bert Flores, who was the head coach of the FEU Tamaraws back then.
+JRU was also interested in him.
+Some time after the games, when JRU didn't call him back, he decided to text Flores.
+Coach Flores immediately offered him the chance to try out with FEU.

 College career

-During most of his college years, Belo played for his college's basketball team, the FEU Tamaraws which competes at the UAAP.
+During his college years, Belo played for his college's basketball team, the FEU Tamaraws which competes at the UAAP.

 He was known for his buzzer beating 3-point winning shot against the De La Salle Green Archers in UAAP Season 77 that brought the FEU Tamaraws back to the finals for the first time since 2011 but eventually lost in 3 games to the NU Bulldogs.
 He was also a member of the Mythical Five for that season.

-In UAAP Season 78, he was known for his second buzzer beating winning shot against the Ateneo Blue Eagles 76- 74 that brought FEU back to the finals for the second straight year.
+In UAAP Season 78, he was known for his second buzzer beating winning shot against the Ateneo Blue Eagles 76–74 that brought FEU back to the finals for the second straight year.
 He was named the Finals MVP in Game 3 in their win against the UST Growling Tigers.
 He had cramps that game, yet finished with 23 points and 8 boards, finishing the finals with 17.3 points and 10.3 rebounds a game.
 Belo was also honored as the Player of the Year in the UAAP-NCAA Collegiate Basketball Awards.